-- 1. If the Deputy Vice-Chancellor (Research) determines that the allegations should be referred to an Internal Institutional Research Misconduct Inquiry (Internal Institutional RMI), she/he will appoint an Internal Institutional RMI in accordance with section 24.2.
-The Internal Institutional RMI will convene within 15 working days of its appointment. - 2.
-The Internal Institutional RMI will comprise at least three persons, one of whom shall be appointed the Chair by the Deputy Vice-Chancellor (Research).
-The panel will: - a. consist of at least one member with knowledge and experience in the relevant field of research; - b. consist of at least one member who is familiar with the responsible conduct of research; - c. consist of at least one member who has experience on similar panels, or has relevant experience or expertise;
+1. If the Pro Vice-Chancellor (Research, Integrity and Development) determines that the allegations should be referred to an Internal Research Misconduct Inquiry (Internal Inquiry), she/he will appoint an Internal Inquiry Panel in accordance with section 24.2.
+The Internal Inquiry Panel will convene within 15 working days of its appointment.

-- d. be comprised of either, exclusively Macquarie University staff or a combination of Macquarie University staff and external members.
-It shall not however be exclusively external members; - e. for Higher Degree Research Candidate matters, consist of the Director, Higher Degree Research Office and the Dean, Higher Degree Research and at least one other member; - f. where the matter relates to research with Aboriginal and Torres Strait Islander peoples, include at least one member with relevant experience and knowledge of research with Aboriginal and Torres Strait Islander peoples; and - g. declare any relevant expert knowledge held by members of the panel to the respondent. - 3.
-The terms of reference of the Internal Institutional RMI are to report to the Deputy Vice-Chancellor (Research) on the facts relating to the alleged research misconduct and any mitigating circumstances raised by the respondent in their response.
-The Internal Institutional RMI is to make a finding of fact to determine if there has been a failure to comply with The Macquarie Code. - 4.
-During the proceedings of the inquiry the respondent is entitled to be accompanied to any meeting by a support person; however, there should not be legal representation.
-The respondent and their support person may withdraw to consult if required.
-The support person may participate in the meeting but may not answer for the respondent. - 5.
-If, during the course of an inquiry, the Internal Institutional RMI discovers that the potential extent of the allegations are more serious than originally thought it must provide an interim report to the Deputy Vice-Chancellor (Research).
-The Deputy Vice-Chancellor (Research) may choose to disband the internal inquiry and establish an external inquiry. - 6.
+- 2. The Internal Inquiry Panel may comprise at least three persons, one of whom shall be appointed the Chair by the Pro Vice-Chancellor (Research, Integrity and Development).
+The Internal Inquiry Panel may: - a. consist of at least one member with knowledge and experience in the relevant field of research; - b. consist of at least one member who is familiar with the responsible conduct of research; - c. consist of at least one member who has experience on similar panels, or has relevant experience or expertise in investigating research misconduct issues; - d. be comprised of either, exclusively Macquarie University staff or a combination of Macquarie University staff and external members.
+It shall not however be exclusively external members; - e. where the matter relates to research with Aboriginal and Torres Strait Islander peoples, include at least one member with relevant experience and knowledge of research with Aboriginal and Torres Strait Islander peoples; and - f. declare any relevant expert knowledge held by members of the panel to the Respondent. - 3.
+The terms of reference of the Internal Inquiry Panel are to include investigating the facts surrounding the allegation and reporting to the Pro Vice-Chancellor (Research, Integrity and Development) on the facts relating to the alleged research misconduct and any mitigating circumstances raised by the Respondent in their response.
+The Internal Inquiry Panel is to make a finding (or findings) of fact to determine if there has been a failure to comply with The Macquarie Code and/or any of the University's policies procedures, or codes of conduct governing the conduct of research by University researchers. - 4.
+During the proceedings of the inquiry the Respondent is entitled to be accompanied to any meeting by a support person, however, there should not be legal representation.
+The Respondent and their support person may withdraw to consult if required.
+The support person may participate in the meeting but may not answer for the Respondent. - 5.
+If, during the course of an Internal Inquiry, the Internal Inquiry Panel discovers that the potential extent of the allegations are more serious than originally thought it must provide an interim report to the Pro Vice-Chancellor (Research, Integrity and Development).
+The Pro Vice-Chancellor (Research, Integrity and Development) may choose to disband the internal inquiry and establish an external inquiry. - 6.
 The inquiry will follow the process set out in section 26.